Tuttotorna/OMNIABASE/README.md

 - earlier structural separation between regimes
 - multibase signatures that remain weak or invisible in the ordinary view
-- hidden descriptive axes that compress into the same surface picture
+- hidden descriptive axes compressed into the same surface picture
 - measurable differences between trajectories that look locally similar in one representation

 This is the point of OMNIABASE.